 At PepsiCo, we believe children are a special kind of audience.
 When communicating about our products, we take particular care to support the role of parents or others responsible for guiding children’s diet and lifestyle choices.
 Our marketers follow PepsiCo’s Global Policy on Responsible Advertising and Marketing to Children, as well as any relevant industry pledge programs, laws, and regulations.
 We also restrict direct sales of certain products to schools.

 In the event there are conflicts between our global policy, pledge programs, and/or any relevant laws and regulations, PepsiCo applies the strictest requirement.

 PepsiCo’s Global Policy on Responsible Advertising and Marketing to Children

 When marketing our products, PepsiCo adheres to all relevant laws and regulations within the countries in which we operate.
 Additionally, our Global Policy on Responsible Advertising and Marketing to Children provides that:

 - We do not advertise any products to children who are under the age of 6, regardless of nutritional content; and

-This includes marketing on television programs when 35 percent of the audience is under the age of 13 (current policy applies to audiences comprised of more than 35 percent children).
+This includes marketing on television programs when 30% of the audience is under the age of 13.
 Media covered under the policy include TV, radio, print, cinema, online (including company-owned websites and social media), DVD, direct marketing, product placement, interactive games, outdoor marketing, mobile, and short message service marketing.
 When marketing our products, we also adhere to all relevant laws and regulations within the countries in which we operate.